dokar3/compose-sonner/README.md

 ### Features

-- Almost the same as the emilkowalski's React implementation: UI, Animations, and even the API.
+- Almost the same as emilkowalski's React implementation: UI, Animations, and even the API.
   These include:
     - Stacked toasts and expanded toasts
     - Different types and rich colors